Kitley leads No. 25 Virginia Tech women past Campbell 84-39 - NewsBreak

 Kitley leads No. 25 Virginia Tech women past Campbell 84-39

+BLACKSBURG, Va. -- Elizabeth Kitley scored 16 of her 28 points in the first half to lead No. 25 and undefeated Virginia Tech to an 84-39 victory over Campbell on...www.dailyherald.com

-BLACKSBURG, Va.
-(AP) — Elizabeth Kitley scored 16 of her 28 points in the first half to lead No. 25 and undefeated Virginia Tech to an 84-39 victory over Campbell on Saturday.
+BLACKSBURG, Va. -- Elizabeth Kitley scored 16 of her 28 points in the first half to lead No. 25 and undefeated Virginia Tech to an 84-39 victory over Campbell on...www.dailyherald.com

-Virginia Tech has started 5-0 for the sixth straight season, all under coach Kenny Brooks.

-Kitley made a 3-pointer and was 6-of-9 shooting overall in the first half as the Hokies built a 44-21 halftime advantage.
-She finished 12-of-17 shooting with seven rebounds.

 Comments / 0